walbourn/walbourn.github.io/_posts/2020-03-10-directxmath-3.14.md

 categories: [directxmath]
 ---

 DirectXMath 3.14 is now available on [NuGet](https://www.nuget.org/packages/directxmath/2019.8.23.1) and [GitHub](https://github.com/microsoft/DirectXMath/releases/tag/aug2019).
-It is included in the upcoming Windows 10 "20H1" Update SDK ([19041](https://blogs.windows.com/windowsdeveloper/2019/12/17/windows-10-sdk-preview-build-19041-available-now/)) which is available in [Visual Studio 2019 16.5](https://walbourn.github.io/vs-2019-update-5/) as an optional component.
+It is included in the Windows 10 May 2020 Update SDK ([19041](https://blogs.windows.com/windowsdeveloper/2020/05/12/start-developing-on-windows-10-version-2004-today/)) which is available in [Visual Studio 2019 16.5](https://walbourn.github.io/vs-2019-update-5/) as an optional component and for download as a [standalone SDK](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk/).
 <!--more-->

 The focus for this release was updating for the Visual C++ 2019 compiler, as well as improved clang/LLVM support.